phillippppppo/calculator/README.md

     npm install
     ```

 2. Run the test cases to obtain the code coverage.
-To receive the code coverage of each testsuite, you may have to comment out other testsuites:
+To receive the code coverage of each test suite, you may have to comment out other test suites:

     ```bash
     npm run test